 The U.S. Fire Administration reports that 16 percent of all fires that fire departments respond to are due to vehicle accidents.
 In an accident, the fuel can burst into flames and cause severe burns to drivers and passengers.

 If a product overheats or begins to spark, it can cause burns to an unsuspecting user.
 You may experience an injury due to a manufacturer’s design flaw or failure to warn.
 In this case, you may be able to file a product liability lawsuit to recover damages for your injuries.

 Multi-Unit Occupancy Fires

 Fires can cause extensive damage in apartments or hotels, where many people are housed at one time.
 As in the Long Island City story above, a fire can quickly spread and affect many occupants and trap others.

 Some fires are part of the job.
 However, if fires get out of hand, they can cause significant injuries.
-Fires and explosions cause damages in many different worksites across New York.
-Various industries deal with thermal contact burns and flash arc burns from improper electricity use.
+Fires and explosions cause damages in many different work-sites across New York.
+Various injuries result from thermal contact burns or flash arc burns from improper electricity use.

 When water is over 120 degrees Fahrenheit, it can cause scalding injuries.
 Children and elderly people are particularly susceptible to scalding injuries.
 They can occur anywhere the water temperature is set too high.

 Accidents with chemicals occur in workplaces and in homes.
 Combining the wrong elements can produce a chemical mixture that will injure you.
 Children are more likely to be burned if they are exposed to harsh chemicals.